yongchengchen/x/README.md

-# The extended (may be experimental) features outside the main gost tree.
 ## Support TCP port forward to use domain name instead of target ip.

 Now can run a TCP port forward like: